Bengeworth Road

 Overview

-UK Power Networks, the electricity distribution company that distributes electricity to consumers in the London area, requires National Grid to build a new connection to its high-voltage electricity transmission network, which we have a legal obligation to provide.
+UK Power Networks, the electricity distribution company that distributes electricity across London, requires National Grid to build a new connection to its high-voltage electricity transmission network, which we have a legal obligation to provide.

-By doing this work now as part of the tunnelling project, overall disruption will be minimised as UK Power Networks will not need to replace their existing cables which currently run beneath the local road network.
+By doing this work now as part of the tunnelling project, overall disruption will be minimised in the future as UK Power Networks will not need to replace their existing cables which currently run beneath the local road network.

-• Secured a traffic diversion route through Kings College Hospital to significantly reduce the number of HGV movements on residential roads
+• Access: We have secured a traffic diversion route through Kings College Hospital to significantly reduce the number of heavy goods vehicles (HGV) movements on residential roads.

 Timeline